ColtonSiegmund/social-network-api/README.md

   ## Examples

-  [CLICK HERE](https://opensource.org/license/mit/) to watch a walkthrough of the application.
+  [CLICK HERE](https://drive.google.com/file/d/13SXce6By0may-cqXqZlisS-YZjJpbIub/view?usp=sharing) to watch a walkthrough of the application.

   ![Screenshot 1](./assets/Screenshot%202023-08-28%20at%2012.20.17%20PM.png)
   ![Screenshot 2](./assets/Screenshot%202023-08-28%20at%2012.20.35%20PM.png)

   ## Installation
-  1. Navitage to the repository at the link above.
+  1. Navitage to the repository here: [GitHub Repo](https://github.com/ColtonSiegmund/social-network-api).
   2. Click on the "code" button and copy the SSH URL
   3. Open your command line and type `git clone <copied link>` and hit enter
   4. type `code .` to open the repo in your preffered coding software